junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### Auro-3D in practice is superior to Atmos
 DEPENDS.
 This boils down to your preference for speaker layout & acoustics.
 Dolby recommends if your ceiling is low, that upfiring speakers be used instead of in-ceiling ones to create a better impression of space.
 The overhead/VOG speaker is the marketing point for A3D so Auro recommends one anyway.
 Some people prefer it.
 Some people dislike it.

+Atmos cinema installations typically place ELL speakers are too high (about 40*), which ruins the contrast between ELL & height.
+OTOH, A3D places emphasis on their 3-layered approach, and have ELL placed much closer where it should be (about 10*).

 ### X system is better than Y system
 DEPENDS.
 They all have their flaws, some are more flawed than others.
 No system is more natural, realistic, or emotional than others.
 That's just marketing collateral.
 But there are technical differences, and personal tastes.